Cogniac Privacy Policy

 Other Types of Third Party Disclosures

-We may also disclose your personal information to third parties:
+We may also disclose your personal data to third parties:

 • To comply with any court order, law, or legal process, including responding to any government or regulatory request.